 Only do things you know you want to (or need to) do.
 GTD is supposed to help you make deliberate decisions on what you do.

 “But how can I make that kind of deliberate decisions without schlepping out my whole system to get an overview?” some of y’all might ask.
-Truth it, you’re gonna have to do a li’l guessing & winging in this regard, which is why it only applies to two-minute tasks and we:
+Truth is, you’re gonna have to do a li’l guessing & winging in this regard, which is why it only applies to two-minute tasks and we:

 Why not always do everything right away no matter how long it takes?
 That’s no good, at least it isn’t for me, since I’m so prone to getting sucked into new projects and new ideas and start new things.
 I’ll miss important things, I’ll miss stitches in time that might save nine.